takentui/authorization_types/README.md

-# FastAPI Basic Authentication
+# FastAPI Session Authentication

-A simple implementation of HTTP Basic Authentication in FastAPI.
+A simple implementation of Cookie-based Session Authentication in FastAPI.

 ## Overview

-This project demonstrates how to implement HTTP Basic Authentication directly in FastAPI without relying on external tools like Nginx.
-Basic authentication is handled through FastAPI's security utilities and dependency injection system.
+This project demonstrates how to implement Cookie-based Session Authentication in FastAPI without relying on external tools.
+Session authentication is handled through FastAPI's cookie dependencies and an in-memory session store.

 ## Project Structure